 The following are normal tap-in fees PLUS (+) road opening, replacement costs, and any permit fees.

 (See Regulation 21)

-Short tap is defined as a tap made on the same side as the waterline.
+Normal tap is defined as a tap made on the same side as the waterline.
 If the Authority is required to make a tap on the side opposite of the waterline, then the Authority shall charge an amount equal to #1, 2, 3, or 4 as applicable, plus the cost of labor and materials to make the long tap.

 5. Domestic water service connection of larger size service lines will be quoted upon submission of the pertinent details to the Authority.

 B. Jobbing Labor Rates shall be billed at prevailing labor contract wage plus 40% overhead.